jstormes/MfgRteCalc/README.md

 * COGS - Cost of good sold (Are we making any money)
 * Factory Routing - Finding the best factory to build a given product
 * Tooling Routing - Finding the best tool station for a step of assembling a product. (cannot cross factories for now).
 * Mfg History - The history of what happened.
-(Job history, Station history, User history))
+(Job history, Station history, User history, should be a pivot)
 * Packing - Preparing the product for shipping.
 * Shipping - The shipping.
 * Reporting - Top level reporting of business status.
 (OLAP)